rust-lang/book/src/ch04-02-references-and-borrowing.md

 ### Mutable References Provide Unique and Non-Owning Access to Data

-The references we have seen so far are read-only: **immutable references** (also called shared references).
+The references we have seen so far are read-only: **immutable references** (also called **shared references**).
 These references permit aliasing but disallow mutation.
-However, it is also convenient to be able to temporarily provide mutable access to data without moving ownership of it.
-For example, the [`Vec::push`](https://doc.rust-lang.org/std/vec/struct.Vec.html#method.push) should add an element to a vector without consuming ownership of it.
+However, it is also convenient to be able to temporarily provide mutable access to data without moving it.
+For example, the [`Vec::push`](https://doc.rust-lang.org/std/vec/struct.Vec.html#method.push) should add an element to a vector without consuming ownership of the vector.

-The mechanism for this is **mutable references** (also called unique references).
+The mechanism for this is **mutable references** (also called **unique references**).
 Here's a simple example of a mutable reference with the accompanying permissions changes:

 <pre class="aquascope">
 fn main() {
     let mut x = 1;
-    let y = &mut x;
+    let y: &mut i32 = &mut x;
     *y += 1;
     println!("{x}");
 }